 F30 Publication Event

 Scope note: This class comprises activities that result in instances of F2 Expression coming into existence.
 This class characterises the externalisation of an Individual Work.
+[F1 Work]

 Although F2 Expression is an abstract entity, a conceptual object, the creation of an expression inevitably also affects the physical world: when you scribble the first draft of a poem on a sheet of paper, you produce an instance of F4 Manifestation Singleton; F28 Expression Creation is a subclass of E12 Production because the recording of the expression causes a physical modification of the carrying E18 Physical Thing.
 The work becomes manifest by being expressed on a physical carrier different from the creator’s brain.
 The spatio-temporal circumstances under which the expression is created are necessarily the same spatio-temporal circumstances under which the first instance of F4 Manifestation Singleton is produced.
 The mechanisms through which oral tradition (of myths, tales, music, etc.) operates are not further investigated in this model.
 As far as bibliographic practice is concerned, only those instances of F2 Expression that are externalised on physical carriers other than both the creator’s brain and the auditor’s brain are taken into account (for a discussion of the modelling of oral traditions, see: Nicolas, Yann.
 ‘Folklore Requirements for Bibliographic Records: oral traditions and FRBR.’
 In: Cataloging & Classification Quarterly (2005).
 Vol. 39, No. 3-4.
 P. 179-195).